mkobaner/mkrecipes2/README.md

 # mkrecipes2
-creating a html page for odin project
+creating a html page for odin project, using github and terminal is the challange in here but i am getting used to it.